-Police and game warden patrol in Eastern Finland: monitoring against wildlife crimes
+Police and game warden patrol in

-- The patrol monitors areas of suspected or verified illegal killing of large carnivores, utilising a risk map tool (a project output).
-Aim is to build a working model replicable in other countries.
+Eastern Finland: monitoring against

-- CON
+- of large carnivores, utilising a risk map tool (a project output).
+Aim is to build a working model replicable in other countries. - They also verify wolf observations and help to solve humanwolf conflicts such as recurrent wolf visits near housing.